South African Army: Limpopo

 The main South African Army Headquarters are located in Salvokop, Pretoria in the Dequar Road Complex along with 102 Field Workshop SAOSC, 17 Maintenance Unit and the South African Military Health Service Military Health Department.

 Budget

-A budget of approximately Rand 9.98 billion was allocated for fiscal year 2010/2011.
-In December 2010, it was reported that funding shortages were causing severe problems.
+A budget of approximately R15.7 billion was allocated for fiscal year 2023.

-The vast majority of army equipment is nearing the end of its service life, with some items (like the Olifant Main Battle Tank) dating from decades ago.
+The vast majority of army equipment is nearing the end of its service life, with some items (like the Olifant main battle tank) dating from decades ago.

-The South African National Defence Force has however started to remedy the situation with the procurement of 238 Patria AMV infantry fighting vehicles under the Hoefyster programme.
+The South African National Defence Force has however started to remedy the situation with the procurement of 244 Badger infantry fighting vehicles under the Hoefyster programme.
 Other procurements are planned and should follow in line with the guideline document – Army Vision 2020.
 The SANDF has launched a project called "African Warrior" which is aimed in modernising the equipment and weapons of the SANDF.
 The project has been very successful in recent years and the South African Army has now put in service a 21st-century R4 assault rifle.